iambhat/Electricity-Billing-Management-System/README.md

 # Electricity-Billing-Management-System
- Electricity Billing Management System, an web mini project developed using HTML, CSS  and Bootstrap along with PHP for DB Operations
+1. Electricity Billing Management System, an web mini project developed using HTML, CSS  and Bootstrap along with PHP for DB Operations
+2. can be ised this project as semester mini project